Sponsored by Visit Sweden

 Daniel Berlin was my most anticipated restaurant visit in 2016.
-Praised by foodies for years, long before it got a Michelin-star, it was Starvefood who first made me aware of the place.
-In fact, this small-town restaurant at the Swedish countryside is where some of the Noma staff prefer to eat when they have weekends off.
-A proper hidden gem and one of those places that truly fits into the Michelin guide’s description of a two-star restaurant: “Excellent cooking, worth a detour,” or even three stars: “Exceptional cuisine, worth a special journey.”
+Praised by foodies for years, long before it got a Michelin-star, it was an industry friend of mine who first made me aware of the place.
+In fact, this small-town restaurant in the Swedish countryside is where some of the Noma staff prefer to eat when they have weekends off.
+A proper hidden gem and one of those places that truly fits into the Michelin guide’s description of a two-star restaurant: Excellent cooking, worth a detour, or even three stars: Exceptional cuisine, worth a special journey.
 I expect we will see at least one more star added to the achievement list of Daniel Berlin in the years to come, although he didn’t get it this year.

 At last, I finally stood face to face with the white and yellow brick house of Daniel Berlin Krog in Skåne-Tranås.
-The front of house manager, Ellinor Lindblom, had spotted us and came to say hi.
+The front-of-house manager, Ellinor Lindblom, had spotted us and came to say hi.
 She greeted me with “Hello Anders,” despite that we’d never met before.
 Now, that’s the kind of service that makes you feel welcome!
 Before our dinner, Daniel Berlin took the time to sit down with us for a chat and explain his philosophy:

-Eventually, we moved inside the restaurant to commence our journey through the Scanian landscape.
+Eventually, we moved into the restaurant to commence our journey through the Scanian landscape.
 If I close my eyes I can still remember the taste of the first snacks: Frozen sorrel and knotted wrack.
 The latter is a seaweed also known as Norwegian kelp, but this one was definitely Swedish.
-Organic production is important to Berlin, we had learned, but more than anything her prefers to use local goods.
-Getting the best produce from other countries is not a challenge today, according to the renowned chef.
+Organic production is important to Berlin, we had learned, but more than anything he prefers to use local goods.
+Getting the best products from other countries is not a challenge today, according to the renowned chef.
 Thus, Daniel has made a choice to focus only on regional ingredients: “People travel so much these days, anyway.
 I want our guests to experience this specific region and our seasonal products.”

 “We’re a vegetable-focused restaurant.
 You won’t be eating too much meat tonight.” – Daniel Berlin

-Daniel’s escape to the countryside
+Daniel’s Escape to the Countryside

-Daniel used to work at a big restaurant in Malmö, but he felt disconnected to the produce he was using.
+Daniel used to work at a big restaurant in Malmö, but he felt disconnected from the produce he was using.
 Fruits, meats, and vegetables just arrived at the restaurant, and he had to make do with whatever he was offered to buy.
 Opening Daniel Berlin was his escape to the countryside.
 A 14-seat-restaurant with its own garden, surrounding forests where Daniel hunts, and a small staff that has become his family.
-Even his mother and father works in the restaurant.
+Even his mother and father work in the restaurant.
 His father is a sommelier, and his mother cares for the garden and waits tables some days.

 During our chat in the backyard earlier, Berlin confessed that he also loves luxury products like caviar.
 “Caviar is so easy to put on almost any dish and it tastes better, but caviar doesn’t challenge me as a chef of this specific area in Sweden.”
-Furthermore, Daniel told us how easy it would have been to just import Norwegian shellfish, which he had to admit is of far better quality than that of southern-Sweden.
+Furthermore, Daniel told us how easy it would have been to just import Norwegian shellfish, which he had to admit is of far better quality than that of southern Sweden.
 However, he has chosen not to go down that path.
 “We do have the world’s best cauliflower, though!” he asserted with great pride.
 “We also have a signature dish that we always serve, celeriac, which I never get tired of.
 The dish is 6-years-old (ed. note: the restaurant is 7-years-old), and it’s always on the menu.”

 Indeed, Berlin is the king of vegetables.
 In upscale restaurants, the highlight of the evening is often when the meat for the main dish is cut.
 Here, Daniel Berlin came out to personally present a charred celeriac instead!
-The celeriac had been cooked for 10 hours on open fire, before Daniel sliced it open and scooped out one big ball of the meaty inside for each guest.
+The celeriac had been cooked for 10 hours on an open fire, before Daniel sliced it open and scooped out one big ball of the meaty inside for each guest.
 Served with a broth made from the leftover celeriac of the previous serving and seasoned with Västerbottten – an aged Swedish cheese.
-Lastly, a few drop of oil made from the celery stems.
+Lastly, a few drops of oil made from the celery stems.
 I love the flavor and texture of slow-cooked celeriac, so this was an easy pick for favorite dish of the meal on my part.

-A small break in the garden
+A Small Break in the Garden

 Towards the second half of the meal, before the main course and desserts, all guests were invited back into the garden.
 Here, we stretched our legs, drank warm apple cider, and enjoyed another of one my favorite bites this evening.
 A buckwheat pancake with cod’s head, a cream of baby cucumbers and elderflower, and seasonal flowers from the garden.
 The Österlen tacos!
 Or the blinis of southern Sweden if you want.